Manske Lab

 Methodology and Goals

 When patients are in the intensive care unit (ICU), their muscles can weaken, causing long-lasting problems with muscle strength and daily activities.
 We do not fully understand why this happens, and measuring muscle strength in the ICU is challenging.
 The goal of our CIHR-funded project is to figure out how, when and why this muscle weakness occurs and how it affects people after leaving the ICU.
-We will use computed tomography (CT) scans that were already acquired while patients were in the ICU to:
+We are using opportunistic or clinically-acquired CT images of different trunk muscles at the L3 vertebral level to quantify both muscle mass and muscle quality:

 1) Establish the risk factors and time course of muscle atrophy in the ICU.
 Using the multiple clinically acquired CT scans (often > 2 per patient), we have a novel opportunity to characterize the rate of abdominal muscle atrophy and factors associated with muscle atrophy during the ICU stay.